 Selling What You Know and Knowing What You Sell

-We have a successful business selling car parts on Amazon.
+Before ChannelReply took off, we had a successful business selling car parts on Amazon.
 Why?
-Because we know the market.
+Because we knew the market.

 When you know a lot about a specific kind of product like car parts—a “niche”—you can see opportunities where other people can’t.
 You learn what the going rates are and how to recognize a good deal immediately.

 Even better, you start building connections in your industry.
 When you buy massive quantities of similar products from the same wholesaler, you can often negotiate a rock-bottom price.
 You may even start purchasing in such high volumes that you can buy directly from the manufacturer for even less.